postgresml/pgcat/CONFIG.md

 ### autoreload
 ```
 path: general.autoreload
-default: 15000
+default: 15000 # milliseconds
 ```

-When set to true, PgCat reloads configs if it detects a change in the config file.
+When set, PgCat automatically reloads its configurations at the specified interval (in milliseconds) if it detects changes in the configuration file.
+The default interval is 15000 milliseconds or 15 seconds.

 ### worker_threads
 ```